Francis Cornish (diplomat): Later life

-Cornish was chairman of South West Tourism (2003–2009) and is now chairman of the Taunton Town Centre Company and has a smallholding in the Quantocks.
+Cornish was chairman of South West Tourism (2003–2009) before serving as chairman of the Taunton Town Centre Company and has a smallholding in the Quantocks.

 Honours

 In 1978 during the Queen's state visit to West Germany, he was appointed as a Member of the Royal Victorian Order (MVO).
 In 1984 it was redesignated as Lieutenant (LVO).
 In the New Year Honours of 1994, he was appointed a Companion of the Order of St Michael and St George (CMG).